nicotsx/ironmount/README.md

 - 🔐&nbsp; User authentication and role management
 - 💾&nbsp; Automated backups and snapshots with encryption, strategies and retention policies
-- 🔄&nbsp; Re-exporting your mounts to other protocols (e.g. mount an FTP server as an SMB share with fine-grained permissions)
+- 🔄&nbsp; Re-exporting your mounts to other protocols (e.g. mount an NFS server as an SMB share with fine-grained permissions)
 - ☁️&nbsp; Integration with cloud storage providers (e.g. AWS S3, Google Drive, Dropbox)
 - 🔀&nbsp; Storage sharding and replication for high availability and performance